adrianmrit/yamis/README.md

 If we performed the conversion after parsing the file we would get `AGENT=7` which might be undesired.

 ## Usage
-### Task files discovery
+### Task files
-The config files must be either a TOML or YAML file with the appropriate extension, i.e. `project.yamis.toml`, or `project.yamis.yml`.
-Note that across this document examples are given in either version, but it is very straightforward to convert between each other.
+The task files must be either a TOML or YAML file with the appropriate extension, i.e. `project.yamis.toml`, or `project.yamis.yml`.
+Note that across this document examples are given in either version, but the conversion between them is straightforward.

-The program will look for the following files at the directory where it was invoked and its parents until a `project.yamis` is found.
-Note that the extension is not specified:
+When invoking a task, starting in the working directory and continuing to the root directory, the program will look configuration files in a certain order until either a task is found, a `project.yamis` (either TOML or YAML) task file is found, or there are no more parent folders (reached root directory).
+The name of these files is case-sensitive in case-sensitive systems, i.e. `PROJECT.yamis.toml` will not work in linux.

+The configuration files (in order of precedence, with extension omitted) are named as following:
 - `local.yamis`: Should hold private tasks and should not be committed to the repository.
 - `yamis`: Should be used in sub-folders of a project for tasks specific to that folder and sub-folders.
 - `project.yamis`: Should hold tasks for the entire project.

-To find a task, it will look in the files in following order inside the directory `local.yamis`, `yamis`, `project.yamis`.
-It will keep looking into the parent directories until a task is found or `project.yamis` is reached.

 ### Script
 The `script` value inside a task will be executed in the command line (defaults to cmd in Windows and bash in Unix).
 Scripts can spawn multiple lines, and contain shell built-ins and programs.
-When passing multiple arguments, they will be expanded by default, the common example would be the `"{*}"` tag which expands to all the passed arguments.
+When passing multiple arguments, they will be expanded by default, the common example would be the `"{ $@ }"` tag which expands to all the passed arguments.

 #### ⚠️Warning :